 - Extra storage space

-- May not be suitable for larger groups of people
+- It may not be suitable for larger groups of people

 Jayco Greyhawk Prestige Review – Best class C motorhome for Larger Families